archo5/dato-format/README.md

 # - 5-127 are reserved
 # - 128-255 can be used for specifying application-specific configurations

-PROPERTY-BYTE = [0 R 2 3 4 R R R]
+PROPERTY-BYTE = [0 1 2 R R R R R]
 # values are flags:
 # - bit 0 specifies whether the file is aligned (1 = yes)
-#	- alignment applies to every element larger than one byte - they are expected to be placed at an offset that is a multiple of its size, e.g. uint32 could be placed at offset 24 (4*6) or 52 (4*13) but not 37
+#	- alignment applies to every element larger than one byte - they are expected ..
+#	.. to be placed at an offset that is a multiple of its size, e.g. ..
+#	.. uint32 could be placed at offset 24 (4*6) or 52 (4*13) but not 37
-# - bit 2 specifies whether the keys are sorted (1 = yes)
+# - bit 1 specifies whether the keys are sorted (1 = yes)
 #	- integer keys are expected to be sorted by value (uint32), string keys by content (comparing byte values)
-# - bit 3 specifies whether the file is big endian (1 = big endian, 0 = little endian)
-#	- encoders and decoders are only expected to support platform-native endianness (usually little)!
-# - bit 4 specifies whether object references are saved absolute or relative to object starting position
+# - bit 2 specifies whether array/map references are saved absolute or relative to starting position
-#	- (1 = relative to object position after alignment and length, 0 = absolute)
+#	- (1 = relative to position after alignment and length, 0 = absolute)
 #	- this makes serialization and parsing slightly slower and more complicated ..
 #	.. but significantly improves the compressibility of the data
-# - bits 1,5-7 are reserved
+# - bits 3-7 are reserved

 ALIGN(...) = [empty] ...
 0[N]
 # if alignment is enabled, this contains 0 or more zero-bytes, to align the in-file position of each subsequent value contained in the structure to its natural (or explicitly specified) alignment